Discover 6 Smart Saving Tips for Major Life Events

 1. Saving for a Wedding

-One of the most big and expensive events of life are weddings and the average cost of such is often in thousands.
+One of the most big and expensive events of life are weddings and the average cost of such is often in the thousands.
 Whether it’s a big celebration or a more intimate gathering, it is very important to save in advance to keep within the budget.

 Start Early and Set a Budget

 Save for your wedding as soon as possible.
-Get very specific with your budget to include everything from the venue, to the catering, to the photography, to your attire, and any other services you’ll need.
+Get very specific with your budget to include everything from the venue to the catering, to the photography, to your attire, and any other services you’ll need.
 One of the things you should do is to open a separate wedding savings account to avoid mixing your wedding funds with your day-to-day expenses.

 Break Down the Costs

 Figure out how much your wedding will cost altogether and then figure out how much you need to save every month.
 For instance, if your wedding is two years from now and you think you will be spending $20,000, then you will have to save $833 every month.
-This way, you are less likely to lose your way and also, the costs are more manageable.
+This way, you are less likely to lose your way, and also, the costs are more manageable.

 Cut Costs Where Possible

 How can you cut costs on a wedding without sacrificing the experience?
 You can save money on the venue and vendors if you plan your wedding during the week or out of season.
-You can also do your decorations, cut down the number of guests or use your friends’ and family’s items.
+You can also do your decorations, cut down the number of guests, or use your friends and family’s items.

 2. Saving for a Home Purchase

-One of the biggest financial commitments that most people make is buying a home, and it needs deliberate saving for the down payment and for ongoing expenses—like mortgage payments, property taxes, and maintenance.
+One of the biggest financial commitments that most people make is buying a home, and it needs deliberate saving for the down payment and ongoing expenses—like mortgage payments, property taxes, and maintenance.

 Set a Target for Your Down Payment